 Lopes’s chronicles are indeed a wealth of information on the period.
 He discusses his concern for the truth as an historian ahead of his age, searching through and commenting on a vast number of national and foreign documents.
 Nevertheless, while describing momentous events, he does not lose sight of the plight of common people.
 He presents dynamic scenes in progress, with dialogues reflecting the emotions of those involved.
 We hear of military strategies being discussed, but which also include logistic and health concerns for soldiers.
 We watch the people of Lisbon rushing through the streets answering the call to save the Master of Avis.
 We learn details of the ravages of hunger during the siege of Lisbon in 1384 and how it affected the city dwellers through great pain and distortion of their bodies.
 We even hear the voice of the children begging for a tiny piece of bread during the famine, or how, once the Master was acclaimed King of Portugal, they rushed to welcome him to Coimbra, riding on lengths of cane as if they were hobby-horses.
 This degree of detail on medieval life is not readily found in the chronicles of Lopes's better-known counterparts, the Castilian Pero López de Ayala and Jean Froissart, the chronicler of medieval France.

-Unfortunately, until now there was no complete translation of Fernão Lopes’s chronicles into English.
+Unfortunately, until recently there was no complete translation of Fernão Lopes’s chronicles into English.
 In 1988, D. Lomax and R. J. Oakley published an anthology with sections of Lopes’s chronicles related to the presence of the English in Portugal in a volume with the same title, The English in Portugal 1367-87 (Warminster: Aris & Phillips).
 This, however, represents barely twenty per cent of the full text.

 For many years, fellow Lopesian scholars felt the frustration of knowing that Fernão Lopes's work could make a significant contribution to many areas of the Humanities among the international academic community, if only it could be published in English, the lingua franca of our age.
-With the forthcoming publication of Fernão Lopes's chronicles in English translation, in 2021, that hurdle will be overcome and Anglo-American scholars will have easy access to their content.
+With the publication of Fernão Lopes's chronicles in English translation, The Chronicles of Fernão Lopes, in five volumes (Tamesis / Boydell & Brewer, 2023), that hurdle has been overcome and Anglo-American scholars now have easy access to their content.
 The same can be said of scholars of other nationalities who use English as a working language.
-In the meantime, we hope this website will prove useful for the information and cross-references it offers on many significant events and personalities that had an impact on Western Europe in the fourteenth and mid-fifteenth century.